-Please note: if a child's behaviour consistently presented as a danger or high risk to manage off site, their holiday may have to been cancelled in the best interest of that child.
+Please note: if a child's behaviour consistently presents as a danger or high risk to be managed out of the home, their holiday may have to be cancelled in the best interest of that child.

-Consent is sought from the local authority and parents, where applicable, prior to a child participating in external events, day trips and holidays.
+Consent is sought from the local authority and parents, where applicable, before a child participates in external events, day trips, and holidays.

-4.2 Make positive contribution to the home and to the wider community.
+4.2 Make a positive contribution to the home and the wider community.